 Agriculture Marketing Program.
 This program promotes the development of value-added agricultural products, and advances agricultural based economic and rural development.

-Administration.
+Operations.
 These funds support the operating budget of the Department of Wildlife, Parks & Tourism.

-Tourism Division.
-The Tourism Division is responsible for the general promotion of Kansas, administration of travel information centers in Goodland and Belle Plaine, and publication of Kansas! magazine.
+Travel Tourism.
+Tourism Division is responsible for the general promotion of Kansas, administration of travel information centers in Goodland and Belle Plaine, and publication of Kansas! magazine.
 The division also works with Wildlife and Parks programs to promote Kansas as the country's premier outdoor destination.

 Source: Information in this report provided by the Kansas Legislative Research Department.